A Five-Step Approach to Problem-Solving in the 21st Century

 Why?
 Because Group 2, seeking quantity, had more iterations to improve quality.
 It’s the same reason that a Camry is more reliable than a Ferrari; mass production creates a stronger feedback loop for optimization.

 On the policy level there is no such thing as “mass production,” but nonetheless, there is a need for similar feedback that is thus far missing from the legislative process.
-That is why we have proposed legislative structures that close the feedback loop, allowing for the modification or deletion of laws/regulations that fail to fulfill their stated purpose.
+That is why I have proposed legislative structures that close the feedback loop, allowing for the modification or deletion of laws/regulations that fail to fulfill their stated purpose.

 This last step is obvious.
 Once you have developed the optimal solution and refined it such that you can achieve excellent cycle times, the next logical step is to automate.
 Automation can reduce the cost both in terms of expense and human labor, importantly, freeing up resources for other areas where it is now needed.